Hailagaz/hailagaz/README.md

 Technical Writer & Localization Specialist with 9+ years of documentation experience, from industrial automation to software & SaaS products.

-I create user manuals, API docs, onboarding guides, and release notes that are clear, accurate, and user-friendly.
+I create user manuals, installation guides, integration documentation, onboarding guides, and release notes that are clear, accurate, and user-friendly.
 Skilled in Confluence, Git, Markdown, and localization (10+ languages).

 My strength is bridging the gap between engineers and end users, turning complex processes into practical, accessible content that improves adoption and reduces support.